akashpawar6474/DSA-/README.md

 317. Maximum Swap => preprocessing array by finding max no in right then swapping first idx which has max no in right
 318. QuickSort => this is very good problem
 319. Maximum & Minimum Magic(sp) => simple sorting problem
+320. Find the Minimum length Unsorted Subarray, sorting which makes the complete array sorted(sp - gfg) = tried brute force and it worked not yet tried optimized one
+321.